Note: check out the companion resource Top Crypto Referral Bonuses if you’re looking to get started in cryptocurrency with some freebies.

 ^ Note that you can repeat similar steps with other blockchain platforms like NEO and Stellar

-Method 2: Earn free crypto by hunting for airdrops & bonuses
+Just for fun: earn free crypto by hunting for airdrops & bonuses

-Effort level: medium to high
+Effort level: high

 You might now be wondering why companies even do airdrops in the first place.
 It’s a promotional strategy to raise awareness for their new project.
 Many crypto teams have a specific allocation for marketing activities, and airdrops is just one part of them.